A blue and white button with the word " facebook ".

 In order to understand how laser vision correction corrects astigmatism, it is important to understand the nature of astigmatism, how it causes blurred vision, and how it can be corrected by different methods.

-Similarly, patients with toric 85(astigmatism correcting) contact lenses frequently notice large fluctuations in vision as the contact lens spins on the eye.
+Similarly, patients with toric A blue and white button with the word " facebook ".(astigmatism correcting) contact lenses frequently notice large fluctuations in vision as the contact lens spins on the eye.
 These problems arise because glasses and contacts simply compensate for the abnormal shape of the underlying cornea by adding the opposite shape in the correcting lens in front of the eye.

 Laser vision correction and LASIK, on the other hand, actually correct the astigmatism by reshaping the cornea, eliminating the two different curvatures, thereby creating the correct spherical shape of the cornea.
 Laser vision correction actually corrects astigmatism, it does not compensate for the refractive error in a similar manner to glasses and contacts.
 As a result, patients with astigmatism frequently notice better vision with LASIK than with contacts or glasses.
 In fact, with the newest laser software, LASIK can frequently correct larger magnitudes of astigmatism than can even be placed in glasses or is available in contacts.
 In addition, patients with small amounts of astigmatism who do not wear toric contacts notice better vision after LASIK than with spherical contacts.